Slavery during the American Civil War: Disaffection

 Slave uprisings were a constant fear of slaveholders before and during the war.
 A slave insurrection was planned in Adams County, Mississippi, which was uncovered in the summer of 1861 leading to widespread punishment of enslaved people in the area.
 In June 1861, an aborted insurrection occurred in St. Martin's Parish, Louisiana, which resulted in the arrest of forty enslaved black people and the arrest of two white men who led the uprising, one of who was arrested and the other who escaped.
 In August 1861, a possible uprising in Jefferson County, Alabama involving possibly 400 enslaved people was put down.
 Slaveholders in mountainous country particular feared uprising as the terrain made it harder for them to monitor the people they enslaved.

 Physical punishment had a prominent place in slave society and this extended to enslaved people in the Confederate Army, who were frequently whipped or punished in other ways.
-Enslaved people were occasionally rewarded for good behavior, but there was a belief that punishment was a more effective means of maintaining control.
 Punishments sometimes extended to include maiming, murder, rape, and the selling of loved ones, the last of these being often considered one of the most severe punishments.